Applying to Take the GEDŽ Tests

-Candidates who are successful on the GEDŽ tests are awarded a Maryland High School Diploma issued jointly by the Maryland State Board of
+Candidates who have passed all four modules of the GEDŽ tests are awarded a Maryland High School Diploma issued jointly by the Maryland State Board of

 Education and the Maryland Department of Labor, Licensing and Regulation.
 Once DLLR receives your passing scores on all tests, your

-Maryland High School Diploma will be mailed automatically to you at the address you provided on your GEDŽ registration form.
+Maryland High School Diploma will be mailed automatically to you at the address you provided on your GEDŽ registration form within three weeks.

-Note: Visit this site frequently to keep abreast of updates to computer-based GEDŽ testing.
+Note: Visit this site frequently to keep abreast of updates to GEDŽ testing.